remnawave/panel/docs/install/remnawave-node.md

 ### XRay SSL cert for Node

-:::info
+:::danger
-ATTENTION!
 This item is necessary for you in case of implementation of TLS transport, for example "VLESS-Vision-TLS".
 In case of Reality, you do not need it.
 :::

 If you’re using certificates for your XRay configuration, you need to mount them into the panel.